SESYNC-ci/data-package-lesson/slides/metadata.Rmd

 Metadata standards are often developed by user communities.

-For example, [EML](https://knb.ecoinformatics.org/external//emlparser/docs/index.html) was developed by ecologists to describe environmental and ecological data.
+For example, [EML](https://www.dcc.ac.uk/resources/metadata-standards/eml-ecological-metadata-language), Ecological Metadata Language, was developed by ecologists to describe environmental and ecological data.
 {:.notes}

 Therefore, the standards can vary between disciplines and types of data.